-Currently, Ohio has 10 schools that offer a total of 13 master’s in communication programs.
-Of these 13 programs, 11 are campus-based and two are online.
+Currently, Ohio has 11 schools that offer a total of 14 master’s in communication programs.
+Of these 14 programs, 10 are campus-based and four are online.
 Prospective students can choose from specializations such as intercultural communication, global communication, strategic communication, mass communication, rhetorical studies, and professional and technical communication.
-All of the schools featured on this page have received regional accreditation through the Higher Learning Commission (HLC).
+All of the schools listed on this page have received regional accreditation through the Higher Learning Commission (HLC).

 Campus-Based Master’s in Communication Programs in Ohio

 Bowling Green State University’s School of Media and Communication offers a Master of Arts in Media & Communication with a Generalist Option, as well as specializations in Intercultural/International Communication, and Social & Interactive Media.
 This campus-based Master of Arts in Media & Communication is suitable for students who are interested in pursuing a Ph.D. after graduation, while BGSU also offers an online Master of Arts in Media & Communication that has a more professional/media industry focus (see the online section below for more information).
 Students of the campus-based MA in Media & Communication who choose the Intercultural/International Communication track take classes in international media, intercultural communication concepts, race and communication, communication for social change, and gender, media, and culture.
 Students who choose the Social & Interactive Media track study media and audience dynamics in a wide variety of contemporary contexts, and may also take strategic communication classes as part of their curriculum.
 Students in the Generalist track can take electives across all three of the other specializations, according to their interests.

 Cleveland State University’s School of Communication offers a Master of Applied Communication Theory & Methodology, with areas of study in Communication Technology, Interpersonal Communication, Mass Communication, and Organizational Communication.
 This program includes core courses in communication research methods, organizational communication theory, media theory, relational and persuasive communication, and content analysis.
 Electives in this program include courses in organizational team management, media analytics, strategic communication and messaging, international negotiation, health communication, communication campaigns, and conflict mediation and problem solving.
 For their final graduation requirement, students have the option of completing a collaborative research project, an independent research project, a comprehensive examination, or a master’s thesis.